Relaxation times for Hamiltonian systems: Introduction

 The estimate of the lower bound $\tf$ is provided by formula (\ref{tempo_equilibrio}) of Theorem~\ref{teorema_rilassamento}, which is stated and proved in Section~2.
 Such a proof is given for an ample class of Hamiltonian systems, which are the ones considered in most rigorous works in Statistical Mechanics (see \cite{ruelle}).

-In Section~3 the general theorem is applied to the case of a gas of non--interacting point--particles enclosed in a cubic box, to which the gravity force is added as a perturbation.
-The relaxation time thus found turns out to be comparable with the typical relaxation times observed in dilute gases.
-One should actually study the model of a gas of particles interacting through a stable and temperate two--body potential.
-Working at a heuristic level, it is easily seen that, for a dilute gas, essentially the same estimates are obtained than in the case of a non--interacting gas.
-We hope to be able to give a rigorous treatment in the future.
+In Section~3 the general theorem is applied to the case of a gas of interacting point--particles enclosed in a cubic box, to which the gravity force is added as a perturbation.
+To this aim, we give an interesting estimate of the $s$--point correlation function for a gas interacting through a stable and tempered two--body potential, which is here obtained by extending some old results of Bogolyubov et al. \cite{bogoljubov} and of O. Penrose \cite{penrose}.
+The lower bound to the relaxation time thus found turns out to be comparable with the typical relaxation times observed in dilute gases.

 Some further comments are given in Section~4.